leachuk/fractals/README.md

 fractals
 ========
-A simple Mandlebrot set with javascript in HTML5 Canvas.
+A simple Mandlebrot set with javascript in a HTML5 Canvas.

 Smoothshading has been implemented.